mitmedialab/tega_teleop/README.md

 robot code to determine if these are cued or whether they play simultaneously, so make sure to test it for your use case.

+#### PARTICIPANT\_TURN lines

+You can include the phrase "PARTICIPANT_TURN" in the list of things to do.
+So a line could include filenames of audio to play, animations, *and* indicators that it is now the participant's turn to speak.
+This will send a message containing interaction state information so that other modules can know that it is the participant's turn.

+A line might look like \[filename1,MOTION,PARTICIPANT_TURN label1 filename2,MOTION etc.\]

+The assumption here is that the script writer knows when the participant is asked for input and that the script lines have thus been written appropriately.

 #### Static scripts

 There is the option of including a set of "static script" buttons to trigger